OHSU Health Information Library Topics

 Cardiomyopathy is any disease of the heart muscle in which the heart loses its ability to pump blood effectively.

-Detailed information on chronic venous insufficiency, including causes, symptoms, diagnosis, treatment, and full-color anatomical illustrations
+Detailed information on cellulitis, including causes, symptoms, diagnosis, and treatment

 Coarctation of the aorta refers to a narrowing of the aorta that restricts the amount of oxygen-rich blood that can travel to the lower part of the body.

 Though the name sounds like a disease, colic is really just a term for excessive crying in an infant.
 Unfortunately, nobody knows for sure what causes colic, but there are several theories and possible risk factors for the condition.